mlisdev/the-sublimest/README.md

 **The Sublimest** was created with love for hiking and the Romantic idea of [the Sublime](https://en.wikipedia.org/wiki/Sublime_(literary)), to help us find experiences that take us outside of ourselves.

 Using the [Hiking Project API](https://www.hikingproject.com/data), The Sublimest helps users search for hiking trails nearby and leave reviews about them.
+## As of December 2020, The Hiking Project API has been closed from public use.
+This project no longer works as designed as the API access has been severed.
 ---

 ### Screenshots